How To Mindfully Indulge In Comfort Foods During Times Of Uncertainty

 In other words, as we live in this time of uncertainty, allow yourself to feel comfort in the foods that have lasted generations.
 Whether that's sourdough, kimchi, kefir, or your grandma's traditional chicken soup, lean on the recipes you know well.

 In fact, according to Smolyansky, those traditional recipes not only make you feel good, but they're also inherently good for you—after all, there's a reason they've withstood the test of time.
 "There is science supporting using functional foods made from the earth," she explains.

 Take fermented foods, for instance: Foods like kimchi and kefir (even sourdough technically goes through a fermentation process) are chock-full of probiotics and nutrients, which provides a plethora of benefits.
-Studies have shown that topping your meals with kimchi can aid weight loss, reduce the risk of metabolic syndrome, and decrease inflammation, while kefir is packed with B vitamins, vitamin K2, and tryptophan—an essential amino acid that's a precursor to mood-stabilizing serotonin.
+Studies have shown that topping your meals with kimchi can aid weight loss, reduce the risk of metabolic syndrome,1 and decrease inflammation, while kefir is packed with B vitamins, vitamin K2, and tryptophan—an essential amino acid that's a precursor to mood-stabilizing serotonin2.
 "My ancestors knew intuitively in their gut that kefir made them feel better," Smolyansky says, which gives her all the more reason to indulge in the probiotic drink.
 It makes her feel closer to generations past, not to mention gives her a hearty helping of gut-healthy probiotics.